-We are pleased to invite you to Ally Financial Inc.'s 2018 Annual Meeting of Stockholders.
-The meeting will be held at the Waterview Loft, 130 E. Atwater Street, Detroit, Michigan 48226, on May 8, 2018, at 9:00 a.m., Eastern Daylight Time.
+We are pleased to invite you to Ally Financial Inc.'s 2019 Annual Meeting of Stockholders.
+The meeting will be held at the Waterview Loft, 130 E. Atwater Street, Detroit, Michigan 48226, on May 7, 2019, at 9:00 a.m., Eastern Daylight Time.

-We use the internet as our primary means of furnishing proxy materials to our stockholders, including the notice and proxy statement, a proxy card, and our 2017 annual report.
-Your vote is very important.
+We use the internet as our primary means of furnishing proxy materials to our stockholders, including the notice and proxy statement, a proxy card, and our 2018 annual report.
 The notice and proxy statement contain important information about proxy voting and the business to be conducted at the meeting.
 Whether or not you plan to attend the meeting, please vote as promptly as possible to make sure your vote is counted.
 Every stockholder vote is important, and we want to ensure your shares are represented at the meeting.

-In 2017, we successfully continued down our strategic and financial path to becoming the leading digital financial services company.
-We navigated shifting dynamics in the auto industry, expanded our consumer and commercial product offerings, and posted our highest revenue since becoming a public company.
-We achieved all of this through the dedicated efforts of our nearly 8,000 teammates, whose relentless focus on the financial well-being of our customers continues to drive long-term value for our stockholders.
+In 2018, we delivered strong financial and operating results while positioning Ally for future growth.
+Our accomplishments during the year reflect our leading auto and deposit franchises, resilient and customer-centric business model, efficient capital management, and ability to adapt and navigate through changing environments.
+We achieved all of this through the dedicated efforts of our more than 8,000 teammates, whose relentless focus on the financial well-being of our customers continues to drive long-term value for our stockholders.